AdobeDocs/commerce-merchant-services.en/help/landing/catalog-sync.md

 - **Failed** - Displays the date and time that the sync was attempted
 - **In Progress** - Displays the date and time of the last successful sync

->[!NOTE]
->
-> The catalog sync process automatically runs every hour.
-However, if you are not seeing expected products on the storefront, or if the products do not reflect recent changes you made, you can resolve [catalog sync issues](#resolvesync).
+The catalog sync process automatically runs every hour.
+If you are not seeing expected products on the storefront, or if the products do not reflect recent changes you made, you can resolve [catalog sync issues](#resolvesync).

 ### Products synced